Why is it Important to Know How to setup and secure a Home Network Wireless Router in Your Residence?

 - Download copyrighted, or other illegal, material using your connection and subject you to a criminal investigation.

 It is important to take the necessary safety measures to ensure your system is safe and your privacy is ensured.
-There is a false sense of security that is widespread within home wireless network users.
+There is a false sense of security that is widespread among home wireless network users.
 There are so many things that can go wrong that security should be a priority.
 Taking the time to learn about the home network wireless router you are using can be of great benefit.
 It is important to know How to setup and secure a Home Network Wireless Router.

 If you buy something using links in our stories, we may earn a commission.
 This helps support our journalism.
 Learn more.